olipratt/microstore/readme.md

 ## Usage

-You can explore the API using Swagger UI by just opening the root URL that is printed to the terminal when you run the server in your web browser - see an example image of this running below.
+You can explore the API using Swagger UI by opening the base URL (that is printed to the terminal when you run the server) in your web browser - see an example image of this in action below.

 In short though, you can `PUT` JSON data to `/apps/<your-app-name-here>` as the `data` key of an object: